kadirpekel/algorig/README.md

         print('Hello ', example_param)
 ```

-You may notice that `Application` class simply proposes a method called `get_approval_program` of which you're expected to implement your main smart contract logic under this method.
+You may notice that `Application` class simply proposes a method called `get_approval_program()` the one you're expected to implement your main smart contract logic under it.

 Also you might have noticed the `op_example_command` method starting with a special prefix `op`.
-Algorig simply translates these special named class methods into cli commands which can be directly used to manage your smart contract operations those are supposed to communicate with on your smart contracts.
+Algorig simply translates these special named class methods into cli commands which can be directly used to manage your smart contract operations those are supposed to interact with your smart contracts.

-To see the available commands, simple type `rig` or `rig --help`
+To see all the available commands, simple type `rig` or `rig --help`

 ```bash
 $ rig --help